zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Symptom:**

 API ML components do not start properly because they fail to load the JCERACFKS keyring.
 The exception message indicates that the keyring is not available.
-But the keyring is configured correctly and the STC user can access it.
+The keyring, however, is configured correctly and the STC user can access it.

 **Examples:**
 ```